dart-lang/pub/.github/ISSUE_TEMPLATE/1-PUB_SITE.md

 ---
 name: There is a problem with pub.dev
-about: A `pub get` fails because of an outage at `pub.dev`, the site cannot be loaded, or there is an issue with a particular package such as a request to have a published package removed.
+about: A `dart pub get` fails because of an outage at `pub.dev`, the site cannot be loaded, or there is an issue with a particular package such as a request to have a published package removed.